In this section

 skill in the new environment.

-usually diagnose dyxpraxia, and these are the people who can
+therapists, including physiotherapist, speech pathologist or occupational therapist, usually diagnose dyxpraxia, and these are the health professionals who can

-give advice about treatment strategies and how to best assist your
+give you advice about treatment strategies and how to best assist your

 This information is intended to support, not replace, discussion with your doctor or healthcare professionals.
 The authors of these consumer health information handouts have made a considerable effort to ensure the information is accurate, up to date and easy to understand.
 The Royal Children's Hospital Melbourne accepts no responsibility for any inaccuracies, information perceived as misleading, or the success of any treatment regimen detailed in these handouts.
 Information contained in the handouts is updated regularly and therefore you should always check you are referring to the most recent version of the handout.
 The onus is on you, the user, to ensure that you have downloaded the most up-to-date version of a consumer health information handout.